We Rock: Drum King

 We Rock: Drum King is a music video game developed by DEL and published by 505 Games for the Wii.
-In the United States, the game is co-branded by rock music magazine Rolling Stone, and known as Rolling Stone: Drum King.
+For its release in the United States, the game was co-branded by rock music magazine Rolling Stone, and titled Rolling Stone: Drum King.

 Gameplay

 The game simulates the playing of drums with players either using the Wii Remote and Nunchuk or two Wii Remotes for control.
 Following a scrolling runway similar to music games such as Guitar Hero, players gesture their appropriate controller in time to the music and prompts that appear on screen.

 Soundtrack

 All songs in the game are cover versions.